 Happy St. Paddy’s Day!
 How do you celebrate?
-A parade or Celtic concert?
+A parade or a Celtic concert?
 Wearing shamrocks and shades of green?
 Or perhaps a trip to the pub for a pint of green beer and Guinness Pie?

 Irish or not, it’s fun to get into the spirit of the day!

-Make your St. Paddy’s party convenient and healthy with nutritious Creamers on the menu alongside the traditional corned beef and cabbage.
+Make your St. Paddy’s party convenient and healthy with nutritious potatoes on the menu alongside the traditional corned beef and cabbage.
 Creamy Little Potatoes will add depth and flavor to a traditional Irish potato soup, too.
 Besides, what’s more Irish than potatoes?

 A key staple in the 1800s, many Irish existed on a diet of milk and potatoes, providing all the nutrients a family needed.
 The potato’s high yields meant that a poor farmer—and even children—could grow healthy food without needing to make a costly investment in labor and equipment.
 The widespread availability of potatoes, well suited to Ireland’s climate and soil, curbed infant mortality and increased marriages at earlier ages.
 Because of that, the potato dramatically influenced Ireland’s population, according to History Magazine.